 Americans overwhelmingly support this legislation.
 77 percent of voters support legislation to ensure that a baby who survives a failed abortion be given the same medical treatment as any other baby born prematurely at the same age.

 Support for this legislation should be common-sense and bipartisan.
 Regardless of party affiliation, every member of Congress should stand in defense of life and liberty and against infanticide.

 Liberals cannot hide behind ‘abortion-rights.’
 This legislation defends the sanctity of life by protecting newborn children outside the womb but does not restrict a woman’s access to abortion services.
 Opposition to the Born-Alive Abortion Survivors Protection Act is completely indefensible.

 The proposed legislation would not prosecute the mother of a child born alive during an abortion.
 The bill creates criminal penalties only for those medical practitioners who refuse care to the child.

-A baby’s right to life does not change because he or she was born in an abortion clinic instead of a delivery room.
-It is indefensible that under current law, medical professionals in abortion clinics can stand idly by and watch a newborn child die.
-Their refusal to administer care is equivalent to infanticide.
+A baby’s right to life does not change because it was born in an abortion clinic instead of a delivery room. #EndInfanticide

 Babies are babies, no matter where or why they are born.
 But currently, babies born during an abortion procedure are being refused medical treatment and left to die, sometimes over hours or days.